MANUFACTURING

 Scale

-Initiatives must include scalable IT architectures and solutions that ensure cost-effective digital operations and that can easily be rolled out enterprise wide and across the ecosystem.
+Initiatives should encompass scalable IT architectures and solutions that guarantee cost-effective digital operations, which can be seamlessly implemented across the enterprise and throughout the ecosystem.

 Impact

-Initiatives use digital technologies to deliver measurable business outcomes that significantly contribute to KPIs by improving the effectiveness, efficiency, and resilience of operations.
+Initiatives leverage digital technologies to achieve measurable business outcomes that substantially enhance KPIs by increasing the effectiveness, efficiency, and resilience of operations.

 Trust

-Initiatives use digital technologies to make the manufacturer a trustworthy to the customer, supplier, partner, and employer, thereby positively contributing to society and to sustainability targets.
+Initiatives employ digital technologies to establish the manufacturer as a trustworthy entity to customers, suppliers, partners, and employees, thus making a positive contribution to society and sustainability goals.

-From simplifying and fortifying the supply chain, to accelerating IT modernization for growth and innovation, to maximizing productivity via hybrid working, Citrix can enable a digital-first approach - and bolster business through impact, scalability, and trust.
+By streamlining and strengthening the supply chain, expediting IT modernization for growth and innovation, and optimizing productivity through hybrid work, Citrix supports a digital-first methodology - reinforcing business through impact, scalability, and trust.